 Youtube-dl is a brilliant small command-line program (for Linux) which enables quick and simple downloading of videos from YouTube and a several more sites (eg Facebook, Twitter, Vimeo, NBC, ABC, CNN, FOX NEWS, etc, see supported sites).
 It can even convert the videos to MP3’s within a single command.

-OR if it’s not in your repository, you should download directly from youtube-dl’s repository, open a terminal and type and execute the following command (you can copy and paste), then press Enter:
+OR if it’s not in your repository, you should download directly from youtube-dl’s repository.
+Open a terminal and type and execute the following command (you can copy and paste), then press Enter:

 sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl

 Then execute this command in your Terminal (to grant you permission to use it):

 sudo chmod a+rx /usr/local/bin/youtube-dl